xnor-gate/shibboleth_bot/README.md

 - If you want a visible role to mark who is playing, create a role named `Playing Shibboleth`.
 Put it lower than the bot's Shibboleth role in the role list.
 - If you want a role people can use to ping other about games, create a role named `Notify of Shibboleth Games`.
 Put it lower than the bot's Shibboleth role in the role list.
 Users can do `!notify` and `!unnotify` to get or remove this role.
 It is a role users can the ping -- the bot won't be ping it automatically.

 The bot asks for the following permissions when you add it.
+The first two are needed for the bot to function.
+The others are optional.
 You can uncheck them, or later change them via the permissions of the "Shibboleth" role or permissions for specific channels.
-You'll need Send Messages and View Channels (Read Messages) in a channel for the bot to function there.

 * Send Messages
 * View Channels (aka Read Messages)